Coping with Stress

 Researchers at the University of Michigan found that short-term stress boosts the body's ability to fight disease.
 However, prolonged stress weakens the immune system by as much as 60 percent.

 As stress levels increase, our immune system decreases causing vulnerability to disease.
 When depleted, the immune system is at risk from invading bacteria and viruses which in turn results in life-threatening diseases including cancer.
 These are the physical threats of too much stress.
 Emotionally, our state of mind when stressed can alter the chemicals in our body.
 These chemical changes directly relate to the negative influence on our immune system.
-A product such as Life Extension Natural Stress Relief can help you through stressful times because it promotes a healthy response to stress.

 We have had many advances here in the United States that are aiding in longer life spans.
 Sadly, we still rank number eleven in the world life expectancy in spite of the advances in modern medicine and our knowledge of healthy lifestyles.
 When you add excess emotional stress to the physical stress of the aging process, you can and will feel old and sick long before your time.